IB Chemistry R3.2 R3.2.6

 Converting chemical energy to electrical energy using spontaneous redox reactions.

-A voltaic (galvanic) cell converts the energy from a spontaneous redox reaction into electrical energy.
-It consists of two half-cells connected by an external wire and a salt bridge.
+A voltaic (galvanic) cell converts chemical energy released in a spontaneous redox reaction into electrical energy.
+The two half-cells are connected externally by a wire (electron flow) and internally by a salt bridge (ion flow).

 Voltaic Cell (Zn/Cu)